 - Take a boat tour along the Naviglio Grande, the oldest canal in Milan.

-- Visit one of Milan’s oldest church, the Basilica Sant Eustorgio or Basilica di San Lorenzo, both of which date back to the 4th century.
+- Visit one of Milan’s oldest churches, the Basilica Sant Eustorgio or Basilica di San Lorenzo, both of which date back to the 4th century.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!